 LEDs are a type of solid-state lighting-semiconductors that convert electricity into light.
 LEDs use only 20%-25% of the energy and last up to 25 times longer than the traditional incandescent bulbs they replace.
 LEDs use 25% - 30% of the energy and last 8 to 25 times longer than halogen incandescents.
-While LEDs are more expensive, they still save money because they last a long time and use very little energy.
+While LEDs are more expensive, they still save money in the long term because they last longer than traditional incandescent bulbs and use very little energy.

 Retrofit or Replace?

 In some situations, it may be cost-effective to retrofit existing light fixtures with add-on LED fixtures.
 Consult your lighting contractor about the best way to achieve your cost and energy-efficiency goals.

 Some LED bulbs can be used with dimmers.
 LED bulbs and fixtures must be designed for dimming, and you may need to replace existing dimmer switches with ones that are compatible with an LED lighting product.
 Motion sensors automatically turn outdoor lights on when they detect motion and turn them off a short while later.
 Because utility lights and some security lights are needed only when it is dark and people are present, the best way to control light might be a combination of a motion sensor and photo sensor, which turns on when it gets dark or gets light.
 Occupancy sensors detect indoor activity within a certain area.
 They provide convenience by turning lights on automatically when someone enters a room, and save energy by turning lights off soon after the last occupant has left the room.